Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Diffusion approximation to the kinetic equation

-We consider a Fermi system that models a spherical atomic nucleus in its ground state.
-To describe it, we use the approximation of infinite nuclear matter.
+The study focuses on a Fermi system that models a spherical atomic nucleus in its ground state.
+To describe it, one uses the approximation of infinite nuclear matter.
 In this case, the distribution function does not depend on spatial coordinates, $f=f(\vec{p},t)$, and the action of the operator $\hat{L}$ on the distribution function is zero, $\hat{L}f=0$.
-We also assume spherical symmetry of the distribution function in momentum space, $f(\vec{p},t)=f(p,t)$.
-For expressions (\ref{dp}) and (\ref{kp}), we apply the approximation of constant kinetic coefficients \cite{Wo.PRL.1982,KoLu.UPJ.2014,KoLu.IJMP.2015,BaWo.AP.2019,Lu.NPAE.2023}, namely: $D_p = D_{p,0}$ and $K_p = K_{p,0}$.
+The distribution function in momentum space is assumed to be spherically symmetric, $f(\vec{p},t)=f(p,t)$.
+For Eqs. (\ref{dp}) and (\ref{kp}), the constant kinetic coefficients \cite{Wo.PRL.1982,KoLu.UPJ.2014,KoLu.IJMP.2015,BaWo.AP.2019,Lu.NPAE.2023} are used: $D_p = D_{p,0}$ and $K_p = K_{p,0}$.

-Taking into account the above approximations for the collision integral (\ref{st}), the kinetic equation (\ref{kineq}) transforms into the following nonlinear diffusion equation:
+Taking into account the above approximations for the collision integral in Eq.~(\ref{st}), the kinetic equation in Eq.~(\ref{kineq}) transforms into the following nonlinear diffusion equation: